 These children's fear, as in the case of every human being who is shy and has difficulties in expressing themselves, is teachers or parents irony and that's why they should be very careful not causing or transmitting those signals.
 Intelligent children can be at the same very shy and another fear is misunderstandings which at the same time reflect ignorance.
 Inhibition is a process which comes as a consequence of shame and in this case, education which is a canalizing process of actions, is also seen as inhibition (do not move your legs, fingers, do not play with your pen, be quiet, stay in your room etc).
 Educators must be aware of these process characteristics which can produce bubbling, mutation, aggression (shy children are aggressive).
 Everyone knows that when anxiety is in high level and dominant, it does not allow an individual to freely express themselves and this is an obstacle on children school achievements.
-In some cases, parents and teachers do not pay attention to these obstacles in children life.
+In some cases, parents and teachers do not pay attention to these obstacles in children school success, they may even become the source itself causing such obstacles in children life.